Cheyann Shaw’s Ovarian Cancer Story: Low Grade Serous Carcinoma, Stage 4B

 Every day after treatment, we’d go get donuts.
 I ate a lot of fish before I went full vegan.
 One food that never sounded good that I used to love was lasagna.
 It just never sounded good.
 It would make my stomach churn to think about it.

-In Seattle, marijuana is medical and recreational.
+In Seattle at the time, marijuana is medical and recreational.
 My doctor prescribed me my medical card.
 She said it would help with my appetite.
 When I got down to 97 pounds, it was really hard to put on any weight.
 I started taking THC and CBD, and I think that’s what was making me able to eat.

 What was the preparation for the cancer debulking surgery?